Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 > "This lady from your university called me because she couldn't reach your
 >  number.
 Can you email her your details?"<br>
 > "Oh yeah, sure.
 Sure thing."

-And just like that, I won the _Japan jaane ka mauka_ 🇯🇵

 ## Night flight to Japan